j-p-courneya/R-Bioinformatics/_episodes/01-introduction.md

   for R functions and packages.
 "Viewer" will allow you to view local web content (e.g. HTML outputs).

->## Tip: Uploads and downloads in the cloud
-> In the "Files" tab you can select a file and download it from your cloud
-> instance (click the "more" button) to your local computer.
-> Uploads are also possible.
-{: .callout}

 All of the panes in RStudio have configuration options.
 For example, you can minimize/maximize a pane, or by moving your mouse in the space between panes you can resize as needed.
 The most important customization options for